-The Museum packs a lot of history into a small but delightful space - a great spot for all ages!
+The museum packs a lot of history into a small but delightful space - a great spot for all ages!

-North Down Museum tells the story of the North Down area from the Bronze Age to the present day through a series of rooms, each dedicated to a particular era of history.
-Key artifacts on display include the Bronze Age Ballycroghan Swords, the Bangor Bell from the hugely important Bangor Abbey settlement, and the Raven Maps, the only complete folio of Plantation era maps in Ireland.
+North Down Museum is situated at the rear of the Town Hall, Bangor Castle, on Castle Park Avenue.
+The Castle, built for the Hon.
+R.E.
+Ward in 1852, had a courtyard and stables and the Museum has developed around these, it tells the story of the North Down area from the Bronze Age to the present day through a series of rooms, each dedicated to a particular era of history.
+Key artefacts on display include the Bronze Age Ballycroghan Swords, the Bangor Bell from the hugely important Bangor Abbey settlement, and the Raven Maps, the only complete folio of Plantation era maps in Ireland.

 North Down Museum is a FREE attraction in the heart of Bangor.
 Here you can also rest and enjoy a meal or snack in Coffee Cure, the Museum café.

 Check out the Museums Explorers Pack for the kids!
 A fantastic way to get out and about feeding inquisitive minds (small deposit required).

 Take a virtual walk through the museum with this video.